rjshap/AutoSharesAPI/rest-api/private-api/internal-users/list-all-users/README.md

 3. **API version** \(path\).
 Unless necessary, leave it at "1.0".
 4. **pageSize** \(query\).
 This field indicates the number of users that need to be retrieved per page.
 5. **pageNumber** \(query\).
 This field indicates the number of the page that needs to be retrieved \(all users are split into a set of pages that can be loaded one by one\).
 6. **sortBy** \(query\).
 This is the field by which the retrieved users should be sorted.
-For example, if the value of this parameter is set to **Id**, the retrieved feedbacks will be sorted by the users' internal identifier in ETNA Trader.
+For example, if the value of this parameter is set to **Id**, the retrieved feedbacks will be sorted by the users' internal identifier in AutoShares.
 7. **isDesc** \(query\).
 This field indicates if the list of retrieved users should be sorted in the descending \(true\) or ascending \(false\) order.

 There's also one optional parameter worth examining: